Torin Monahan

-Torin Monahan is an American science and technology studies scholar who has made significant contributions to the study of surveillance, social inequalities, national security, and art-based activism.
-He is co-Editor-in-Chief of Surveillance & Society, the leading academic journal on surveillance.
-Monahan is currently a Professor of communication at the University of North Carolina at Chapel Hill.
+Torin Monahan is co-Editor-in-Chief of the journal Surveillance & Society, a former director of the Surveillance Studies Network, and a professor of communication at the University of North Carolina at Chapel Hill.
+He is best known for his work on the social and cultural dimensions of surveillance systems.

 Education

 Monahan received a Bachelor of Arts in English from California State University, Northridge in 1993, and a Master of Arts in English (with distinction) from the same university in 1996.
 Monahan then pursued additional graduate training in Science and Technology Studies (STS) at Rensselaer Polytechnic Institute in upstate New York, receiving a Master of Science in STS in 2002 followed by a PhD in STS in 2003.

 Career

-Monahan worked as an Assistant Professor in the School of Justice and Social Inquiry at Arizona State University from 2003 to 2008.
-He moved to Vanderbilt University in 2008, where he was an Associate Professor of Human and Organizational Development and Associate Professor of Medicine from 2008 to 2012.
-He began as an Associate Professor in the Department of Communication at the University of North Carolina at Chapel Hill in 2013 and has been Professor at the same institution since 2015.
+Monahan worked as an assistant professor in the School of Justice and Social Inquiry at Arizona State University from 2003 to 2008.
+He moved to Vanderbilt University in 2008, where he was an associate professor of Human and Organizational Development and associate professor of medicine from 2008 to 2012.
+He began as an associate professor in the Department of Communication at the University of North Carolina at Chapel Hill in 2013 and has been Professor at the same institution since 2015.
 Additionally, from 2015 to 2020 Monahan served as a director of the international Surveillance Studies Network, which is the primary professional academic association dedicated to the critical study of surveillance.